Take out your pen and paper (or, let’s be real, your “Notes” app), because, if you are heading to Mexico, you’ll want to commit this to memory.

-Yes, it’s common courtesy to learn some language before you travel and that’s definitely the case when you travel to Mexico, but the Spanish you learned in high school may be rusty.
+Yes, it’s common courtesy to learn some language before you travel and that’s definitely the case when you travel to Mexico, but your high school Spanish may be rusty.
 Or you may know Spanish expressions that are more Castilian than Mexican so are better suited to Seville than to San Luis Potosi.

 You see there are a lot of terms that are used in everyday life in Mexico that are distinct to the country itself and it’s helpful to know them before your travel there.

 A quick note: we are generally against the idea of using slang when speaking a foreign language unless you have really great language skills.
 The reason is it’s jarring to hear someone speak slang and make a bunch of grammar errors not to mention it will also make it harder for you to be understood.